Find Grad Schools

 7 Yearly Graduations

 Arizona State University - Tempe comes in at #16 on our list of the most popular colleges offering doctor's degrees in geology.
 Each year, around 74,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $12,376 per year.
+The average in-state tuition for full-time undergraduates is $10,978 per year, while in-state graduate students, on average, pay $12,014 per year.
 During the most recent year for which we have data, 7 people received their doctor's degree in geology from ASU - Tempe.
+About 40% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #16